danielmeneses/graphql-authorization/readme.md

 ####  Example breakdown

 In the example the rules are set by adding comments to an ***example query***.
-Defining rules in an example query might seem weird, but it is indeed very powerful.
+Defining rules in an example query might seem weird, but it's also very powerful.
 This way you know exactly where to look for and you can easily identify the actions, resources, rules, and roles of your authorization system.
-Basically, you describe how the authorization should work instead of decoupling every existing instance in a authorization system.
+Basically, you describe how the authorization should work instead of decoupling every existing instance in an authorization system.

 First of all, the values provided to any field in the rules don't really matter, but we've to set some value so that it is a valid graphql query.
 In the example I've set `id` and `title` as `null` but it could be a string or a number.
-Now, if you followed the example the first rule is `{"DROP": ["*"], "ACCEPT": ["admin"]}`.
-This means that all child nodes will inherit this rules until some other rule overwrites one of these 2.
-To be clear `"DROP": ["*"]` drops access to any field to all users and `"ACCEPT": ["admin"]` will allow role `admin` to access any field inside `query` node.
-The second rule is `{"ACCEPT": ["customer"]}` and it applies to `books` node, so all child nodes will be affected and have this rule as well, so role `customer`, at this point, has access to all props inside `books`.
-The last 2 remaining rules `{"DROP": ["customer"]}` basically drop the access to both fields `id`, input and output.
-As you might already guess, ultimately, the validation is only performed on the leaf level.
+The first rule I've set is `{"DROP": ["*"], "ACCEPT": ["admin"]}`.
+This means that all child nodes will inherit this rules until some other rule overwrites them.
+To be clear `"DROP": ["*"]` drops access to any field and to all users. `"ACCEPT": ["admin"]` allows the role `admin` to access any field inside the `query` node.
+The second rule is in the example is `{"ACCEPT": ["customer"]}` and it's applicable to `books` node, so all child nodes will be affected and inherit these rules, meaning that the role `customer`, at this point, has access to all fields inside `books` node.
+The last 2 remaining rules are `{"DROP": ["customer"]}` and basically they will ensure that the role `customer` won't be able to access both fields `id` (input and output).
+As you might already guess, ultimately, all permissions validations will only be performed on the leaf level.

-**Notes:** It's important to note that all rules must be right before (previous line) the node we intend to affect, this is mandatory.
+**Notes:** It's important to note that all rules must be placed immediately before (previous line) the node/field we intend to target, this is mandatory.
 Also, **all rules must be valid JSON** otherwise it will result in a parse error.
-Last note, **the rules query must be a valid Graphql query** because it will be parsed into an AST and used from the lib from there.
+Last note, **the rules query must be a valid Graphql query** because the library will parse it into an AST and used by the lib from there to produce a rules tree.
+The rules tree is what this lib uses to validate permissions based on the set rules.

 ### $dropIf function

-This lib also has a function called `$dropIf` and as the name tells it will drop access to the specified roles if some condition is met.
-This function allows you to enforce the user to pass specific values in order to obtain a certain resource and this can certainly help when you need to filter just the content that user is allowed to get back.
-So in this example will only allow the user to access the `books` resource if he is the author.
+This lib also provides a function called `$dropIf`, the name is very self-explanatory, the intention when using this function is to drop access, to the specified roles, if some condition is met.
+So it you can enforce the user to pass specific values in order to obtain a certain resource and this can certainly help when you need to filter the content that a user is allowed to retrieve.
+In the following example We only allow the user to access the `books` resource if he is the author.

 ```js
 const dropIf = JSON.stringify({